-Some 20 nations around the world offer an ice information service, and these organisations relay charts of ice conditions mostly by radio facsimile and online.
-Time slots and schedules usually dictate the scale and number of charts provided by the broadcast station in the area of concern.
-Services may provide ice forecasts once a day for a period of 24 to 144 hours.
+Some 20 nations around the world offer an ice information service, Services may provide ice forecasts once a day for a period of 24 to 144 hours.
 These are tactical forecasts and may provide advice on difficult ice conditions forming or dissipating, the general motion of the pack, opening and closing of leads, etc. They are strongly influenced by meteorological prediction and should always be used in concert with the weather forecast.

 Other longer-range predictions – those covering periods from 7–10 days to 30 days and seasonal predictions – are based on climatological, analogue or statistical methods.
-They are more commonly available online or sent directly to shipping companies and agents or individual ships.